Pizan1313/PetProjects/Customer Churn/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and share this project as per the terms of the MIT License.

 ## Credits
-Kaggle for providing the Bank Turnover Dataset.
+- Kaggle for providing the Bank Turnover Dataset.
-[Santosh Kumar D](https://www.kaggle.com/santoshd3) for creating and sharing the dataset on Kaggle.
+ -[Santosh Kumar D](https://www.kaggle.com/santoshd3) for creating and sharing the dataset on Kaggle.

 If you have any questions or feedback, please feel free to contact me.
 Happy coding!